Rutuja-kshirsagar1/anime_projects-/README.md

 - Mask operations for precise video placement

-# 2) ✋  Summon  — Gesture-Based Character Summoning System
+# 2) ✋  Summon (Anime X Marvel) — Gesture-Based Character Summoning System

 HandCast is a real-time computer vision project that allows users to **summon animated characters using hand gestures**.
 Built with OpenCV, MediaPipe, and Pygame, it blends **gesture recognition, visual effects, and audio feedback** into an interactive experience.